|

 but even a few lines can bring your

 production to a higher level.
-There's the

 first possible application of the DJ vocal